pyland/pyland/README.md

 sudo apt-get install libqscintilla2-dev
 ```

+This will create the executable "application" which can then be run.

 ##API

 * `help()` and `help(command)` - Get help on the current task and any in-game (or other) commands.